 3.You don’t have to cancel your Direct Debit.
 The energy regulator, Ofgem, says that you don’t have to cancel your Direct Debit to your old energy supplier.
 When a new supplier is appointed to supply energy, it will take over the customer accounts.
-If you have already cancelled your Direct Debit, it’s not a problem as you can set one up with your new supplier.
+If you prefer to cancel your Direct Debit, though, it’s not a problem as you can set one up with your new supplier.

 SAVVY TIP: All Direct Debit payments have a guarantee.
 The Direct Debit guarantee promises, among other things, that your bank will give you a refund if the wrong amount is taken.

 SAVVY TIP: If you owe your old supplier money, the new supplier may not ask for this money from you.
 However, you may be asked to pay back the old company.

 Will you pay more?

 If a supplier goes bust, there’s no guarantee that you’ll be able to stay on the same tariff when the new supplier takes over.
 In some cases, this tariff may be quite a lot more expensive.
 If that’s the case, you may be better off switching as soon as you can.
 You won’t be charged an exit penalty if you do switch.

 SAVVY TIP: Under the rules governing what happens when a supplier stops trading, you are put onto what’s called a ‘deemed contract’.
 This simply means the contract isn’t one you’ve chosen to be on.
 This contract can be more expensive than the tariff you’d previously paid because the new energy company has to step in at short notice and take on customers it hasn’t had a chance to credit check.